-You are entitled to a combined lifestyle intervention if there is a moderately increased weight-related health risk in accordance with the indication criteria in the NHG guidelines for Obesity and the Obesity Care Standard.
+You are entitled to a combined lifestyle intervention if you are 18 or older and there is a moderately increased weight-related health risk in accordance with the indication criteria in the NHG guidelines for Obesity and the Obesity Care Standard.
+An insured person aged 16 or 17 is also entitled to care if the general practitioner deems the care appropriate.
 A combined lifestyle interventions consists of a combination of interventions aimed at reducing the intake of energy, increasing physical exercise and any customised addition of psychological interventions to support a change in behaviour.
 A combined lifestyle intervention is offered in the form of a care programme.
 The care programme consists of individual sessions and sessions offered in groups and distinguishes between a treatment phase and a maintenance phase.
 The care programme takes a total of 24 consecutive months to complete.

 You are entitled to the care programmes on the Designated care programmes of combined lifestyle intervention list.
 This list may change in the interim.
-An up-to-date version can be found at www.hollandzorg.com/service-contact/conditions.
+An up-to-date version can be found at www.hollandzorg.com/conditions.
 We can also send it to you on request.